Gilt457/alx-system_engineering-devops/0x1A-application_server/README.md

-Solution to 0x1A.
+Solution to this task 0x1A.
 Application server